Skip to main content

 Connecting Interview Answers to Specific EU AI Act Articles

-One of AI Comply HQ's most valuable features is traceability.
-Every piece of generated documentation links back to both your interview answers and the specific EU AI Act provision it satisfies.
+One of the features we are proudest of is traceability.
+Every piece of generated documentation links straight back to two things: the interview answer it came from, and the specific EU AI Act provision it satisfies.

 1. Audit readiness.
 When a market surveillance authority asks how you determined your risk classification or what evidence supports your compliance claim, you can trace the answer from the documentation field, through your interview response, to the regulatory provision.